Quoi de Neuf: What's New in NetWare 5?

 Java support in NetWare 5 is provided by JAVA.NLM.
 This NLM starts the Java engine, which enables Java applications to run.
 You can load Java support by calling JAVA.NLM at the server console prompt, and you can run Java applications using the APPLET console command.

-In collaboration with several third-party vendors, Novell is including as part of the NetWare 5 package software that integrates with NDS and takes advantage of the security and services of NetWare 5.
+Novell, in collaboration with several third-party vendors is including as part of the NetWare 5 package, software that integrates with NDS and takes advantage of the security and services of NetWare 5.
 Listed below are some of the vendors and their products:

-NetWare 5 includes a five-user license of Oracle8 for NetWare which has been integrated with NDS.
+NetWare 5 includes a five-user version of Oracle8 for NetWare, which has been integrated with NDS.
 As a result, you can use NDS to control access to your company's database.